-Now entering her 8th year at the Colorado High School Activities Association, Bethany Brookens is a graduate of Overland High School.
+Now entering her 10th year at the Colorado High School Activities Association, Bethany Brookens is a graduate of Overland High School and member of Overland’s Athletic Hall of Fame.
 She is a former Division I basketball player at Davidson College and played pro ball in Ireland.
 Bethany currently administers field hockey, tennis, volleyball, swimming and diving, skiing, music, and is the Title IX advisor at CHSAA.

 - I joined the Board for Sportswomen of Colorado because I wanted to give back to an organization that shares my passion for supporting girls and women in sport.
 Throughout my lifetime, I have participated in sports both competitively and recreationally.
 By way of sport, via athletic scholarship and graduate coach assistantship, I was able to further my education and follow my dreams.
 Through the service on the Board, I hope to assist future generations of girls and women by fulfilling the mission of SWOC: To promote, honor and empower Colorado girls and women is sport.

 - Colleen has over 28 years of experience teaching in higher education and has spent time as a collegiate volleyball coach, athletic administrator, and sport event manager.
 She earned her Doctorate of Education in Athletics Administration from the University of Northern Colorado.
 Colleen’s dissertation focused on the Office for Civil Rights’ investigation and interpretation of Title IX.